grizzlyshark/media-server/README.md

 ## Create users and groups

-You will need to create users and groups for the services, and make sure everyone is part of the media group.
+You will need to create users and groups for the services, and make sure everyone is part of the sabnzbd group.

 **Create users:**